J&K integral part of India; no amount of questioning can change reality: MEA | Law-Order

 J&K integral part of India; no amount of questioning can change reality: MEA

-India on Thursday said Jammu and Kashmir is an integral part of it and no amount of questioning can change the reality, an assertion that came following a letter by the Pakistan foreign minister to two top UN officials over alleging a design by New Delhi to change the demographic composition of the region.Spokesperson in the Ministry of External Affairs MEA Arindam Bagchi also said that cross-border terrorism is unacceptable.
+India on Thursday said that Jammu and Kashmir is an integral part of it and no amount of questioning can change the reality, an assertion that came following a letter by the Pakistan foreign minister to two top UN officials alleging a design by New Delhi to change the demographic structure of the region.Spokesperson in the Ministry of External Affairs MEA Arindam Bagchi also said that no amount of justification can make cross-border terrorism acceptable.The Union Territory of Jammu and Kashmir is an integral part of India.

 - Country: